 Borneo is the third largest islands in the world and its territory is split between three countries: Indonesia, Malaysia and Brunei.
-We did some research in advance and decided to visit only Sabah province, the northern side.
+We did some research in advance and decided to visit Sabah province only, the northern side.
 We had 10 days to visit Borneo and we felt it would be too much travel to cover more.
 Also, Sarawak, the other Malaysian province, has a famous cave system, which I consider difficult to explore with a toddler.

 There are two airports in Sabah: one in Kota Kinabalu, the capital of the province, on the north-west, and another in Sandakan, on the northeastern shore, close to the Philippines.
 There are lots of flights to each of them from Kuala Lumpur, quite reasonably priced, and many low cost options between the two.
 The flight takes a bit over 30 minutes, so there’s no point to travel by car over 300 km from one side of the province to the other, as it takes over 6 hours.

 We spent 10 days in Borneo and we organised our time as described below.
-Our focus in Borneo was to see wildlife and natural areas and to spend a few days on the beach.
+Our focus was to see wildlife and natural areas and to spend a few days on the beach.
 If you want, you can cut some of the days spent in the two cities, just to transit them on the way to the airport.
 Especially when it comes to Sandakan, as it is small and you don’t really have what to do there.
 Since we visited Sabah with a toddler we wanted to avoid very early wake-ups or traveling long hours in a single day.
 Eric skipped some naps during this adventure, but still managed to get a decent amount of rest to avoid major afternoon meltdowns.
 Actually I can feel he developed a lot in the last few months and it is now becoming easier to plan our travels with him.

 Day 1 – Sandakan